Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

-The basic feature, concerning the issue of magnetic helicity inverse transfers/cascades, of the EMHD results in the above is also central to other MHD models with magnetic field.
-Some brief remarks for the finite-$d_e$ (which is used for scale normalization here) general EMHD model, are in order.
-The ``frozen-in'' generalized vorticity is $\nabla\times \bm{P}_e =\nabla\times \bm{u}_e-\bm{B}$ with $\bm{P}_e=\bm{u}_e-\bm{A}$.
-The rugged invariants are now total energy and \textit{generalized} helicity $\mathcal{E}=\frac{1}{2\mathcal{V}}\int (\bm{B}^2+\bm{u}_e^2) d^3\bm{r}, \ \mathcal{H}_G=\frac{1}{2\mathcal{V}}\int \nabla\times \bm{P}_e \cdot \bm{P}_e d^3\bm{r}$ \citep{BiskampETC99}, resulting in $U_M^c(k) =k/\{(k^2+1)[c\beta (k^2+1)+\alpha k]\}$, which complicates the quantitative transitional spectral behaviors ({\it c.f.}, \S\ref{sec:tfMHD} for more general discussions for similar situations in two-fluid MHD).
-In the other limit regime of scales much smaller than $d_e$, or in another word, when $k\gg1$ and that $k^2+1$ can be replaced by $k^2$, $k^2U_M^c(k) \to 1/(c\beta k+\alpha)$, the same as the pure HD case, supporting both energy and helicity cascading forwardly \citep[{\it c.f.}, Fig. 8a of][ ]{BiskampETC99}; \footnote{Note that, for convenience, in this regime one may want to study magnetic enstrophy $W$ defined through $W(k)=k^2U_M^c(k)$ and the other quantity $S$, which may be called magnetic \textit{helistrophy}, defined through $S(k)=k^2Q_M^c(k)$.
-Such an attempt however is conceptually not very appropriate, since neither of them are conserved quantities.} Magnetic helicity concentrating at or transferring to ``large'' (of course in the sense of subsidiary limit) scale can only be obtained with imposed asymmetric truncation between the two chiral sectors, such as that leaving only the $c=+$ sector \citep[][and see \S\ref{sec:HD} for the discussions]{W92,bmt12}.
+The rugged invariants are now total energy and \textit{generalized} helicity\citep{BiskampETC99} resulting in which complicates the quantitative transitional spectral behaviors ({\it c.f.}, \S\ref{sec:tfMHD} for more general discussions for similar situations in two-fluid MHD).
+In the other limit regime of scales much smaller than $d_e$, or in another word, when $k\gg1$ and that $k^2+1$ can be replaced by $k^2$, $k^2U_M^c(k) \to 1/(c\beta k+\alpha)$, the same as the pure HD case, supporting both energy and helicity cascading forwardly \citep[{\it c.f.}, Fig. 8a of][ ]{BiskampETC99}; \footnote{Note that, for convenience, in this regime one may want to study magnetic enstrophy $W$ defined through $W(k)=k^2U_M^c(k)$ and the other quantity $S$, which one might want to call magnetic \textit{helistrophy}, defined through $S(k)=k^2Q_M^c(k)$.
+Such an attempt however is conceptually not very appropriate, since neither of them are conserved quantities.} Magnetic helicity concentrating at or transferring to ``large'' (of course in the sense of subsidiary limit) scale can only be obtained with imposed asymmetric truncation between the two chiral sectors, such as that leaving only the $c=+$ sector \citep[][and see \S\ref{sec:HD} for the discussions]{W92}.
 This should not be surprising, since electron kinetic fluid flow dominates in this limit.